 There’s a Tea for That: Tips for Picking the Right Tea for What Ails You

 If you’re like most people, you start your day with a cup of joe—even when you’re feeling a little under the weather.
 However, what might be more beneficial is reaching for a hot cup of tea instead.
-Like coffee, some teas contain caffeine to jump-start your morning, but unlike coffee, they have healing properties to combat what might ail you.
+Like coffee, some teas contain caffeine to jump-start your morning, but unlike coffee, there’s tea for illness.

 Teas derived from the camellia sinensis plant have high-powered, natural antioxidants that help parts of the body, like the heart, lungs, and brain, function better.
 But teas made from other plants have feel-good benefits, too.
-So, it might be worth it to brew a cup of tea to remedy that sickly feeling.
-Here are tips for picking teas—and the right ones for your symptoms.
+So, it might be worth it to brew a cup of tea for feeling sick.
+Read on to learn about the types of teas, tips for picking teas, the right teas for your symptoms, and more.

-Drinking tea has been considered a health-promoting habit since ancient times, but today’s tea selection varies widely.
+Since ancient times, drinking tea has been considered a health-promoting habit, but today’s tea selection varies widely.
 To pick teas that provide the most benefit, be sure to:

-- Read the label.
-Check the ingredients and nutritional facts to ensure you’re getting a good serving of the promoted tea plant and less of other additional flavors.
+• Read the label.
+Check the ingredients and nutritional facts to confirm you get a good serving of the tea plant and fewer additional flavors.

-- Avoid the trendy stuff.
-Stay away from fad-diet teas, fancy tea lattes, and bubble teas that may do your health more harm than good.
+• Avoid the trendy stuff.
+Stay away from fad-diet teas, fancy tea lattes, and bubble teas that may harm your health more than good with the excessive sugar they have.

 COUGH

-Echinacea: An immunity booster, it helps your body fight germs and infection.
-It can shorten the duration of a common cold or flu and alleviate symptoms, too.
+Echinacea: An immunity booster, it helps your body fight germs and infections.
+It can shorten the duration of a common cold or flu and alleviate symptoms.

-Slippery elm: Containing mucilage, a sticky mixture of sugars, it aids in coating the throat and reducing your cough.
+Slippery elm: Containing mucilage, a sticky mixture of sugars, it coats the throat to prevent irritation and reduces your cough.

 SORE THROAT

-Peppermint tea: The workhorse in peppermint tea is menthol, which is a decongestant that cools a sore throat and may reduce swelling in the sinuses.
+Peppermint tea: The workhorse in peppermint tea is menthol, which is a decongestant that cools a sore throat and may ease swelling in the sinuses.

 Licorice root: From the licorice plant, glycyrrhiza glabra, its anti-inflammatory and antimicrobial effects target upper respiratory conditions.